THE EFFECTS OF STRESS ON OUR BODIES

 Other issues include:

-The good news is stress is very manageable once you learn to recognize the systems.
+The good news is stress is very manageable once you learn to recognize the symptoms.

 Physical activity is good for everything that ails you and is especially effective at dealing with stress.
 Exercise burns off the stress hormones and releases endorphins into your system.